 As the first organisation in Wales to connect to the NHS Wales National Informatics infrastructure, PKB has currently supported over 2,000 patients in Swansea Bay to access their lab results including historical blood results.
 This partnership is leading to even more data being shared and made available to patients in Wales.

 A substantial number of patients with a PKB record repeatedly log in to their accounts indicating a high-level of patient activation and thus a desire to have and use this information to help manage their care.

 Patients reporting that having a PKB record gives them the tools and information to better self-manage their disease.

-- Clinical teams reporting that they are able to reduce unnecessary outpatient follow-ups and instead manage patients remotely.
+Clinical teams reporting that they are able to reduce unnecessary outpatient follow-ups and instead manage patients remotely.

 Clinical teams reporting that PKB helps assess monitor patients in between appointments more effectively.